-The directors of the building at Brooklyn displayed their smartness when they let the insurance lapse, and the "U. S. Review" says:-"The wisdom of the fire underwriters in advancing the rate on the Academy of Music, Brooklyn, 25 per cent., owing to insufficient water supply, which advance the managers of the building refused to pay, permitting the insurance to lapse, was well illustrated when the building was completely destroyed by fire on Monday last.
-The tariff rate, including the advance, was \$4.74 on building, and \$5.34 on contents, and \$93.000 insurance-being \$88.000 en buildings and \$5.000 on the contents-had been carried until the directors concluded to stop insuring on June 15, 1903 conclusively proven by the long delay in getting a respectable size stream on the blaze.
+The directors of the building at Brooklyn displayed their smartness when they let the insurance apse, and the "U. S. Review" says :-- "The wisdom of the fire underwriters in advancing the rate on the Academy of Music, Brooklyn, 25 per cent., owing to insufficient water supply, which advance the managers of the building refused to pay, permitting the insurance to lapse, was well illustrated when the building was completely destroyed by fire on Monday last.
+The tariff rate, including the advance, was \$4.74 on building, and \$5.34 on contents, and \$93.-000 insurance-being \$88,000 cn buildings and \$5.-000 on the contents-had been carried until the directors concluded to stop insuring on June 15, 1903 "The insufficiency of the city's water supply was conclusively proven by the long delay in getting a respectable size stream on the blaze.
 An amusing feature of the insurance transaction was that the managers of the Academy calculated that the saving of the premium could be used on the furnishings, and this was done.
-They now have the satisfaction of gazing at the ash heap and thinking what fools they were."
+They now have the satisfaction of gazing at the ash heap and thinking what fools they were.'